aanis/aanis.github.io/_posts/2019-01-01-short-story.md

 comprehended by a human brain.
 My deduction was not scientific but rather metaphysical.
 I had been to many social events, gatherings and parties with Herbert, but his presence had always been uneventful.
-If I think hard and long I can register he was not absent.
-He had always either invited me or picked me up.
-But sooner or later, he would dissipate in the background like an ephemeral apparition.
+If I think hard and long I can recall that he was never absent.
+He had always accompanied me but at the event, he would dissipate in the background like an ephemeral apparition.

 Herbert was not quiet because he was antisocial or an introvert.
 He was quiet because he was selfish.
 This theory was concocted by my dear Elizabeth.